MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 \end{figure}

 ## What is soft light?

-To be able to understand the history of soft lighting i will look at the ways soft light is created and the effect it produces Jay Holben discribes this process will in two issues of the American Cinematographer entitled Shot Craft: Light Quality 101 [@holbenLightQuality1012020]

-"The closer the source is to your subject, the softer the light will be.
-As light becomes softer, the shadow transition becomes longer and more gradual."
+To be able to understand the history of soft lighting I will first look at the ways soft light is created and the effect it produces, Jay Holben discribes this process will in a the American Cinematographer entitled Shot Craft: Light Quality 101 [@holbenLightQuality1012020].
+Holben states that "The closer the source is to your subject, the softer the light will be." [@holbenLightQuality1012020].
+As the light apears less directional and more scatterer it has the effect of lowering the contrast of the item being iluminated this results in lower contrast as seen in Figure \ref{fig:ASC101}.

-" Soft light is, by its nature, very low in contrast_.
-It can be non-directional and even feel "sourceless," meaning that it's hard to determine what direction the light is coming from.
-It can hide the texture of an object, even at extreme angles.
-Extremely soft light can create a nearly shadowless environment." @holbenLightQuality1012020

 \begin{figure}[H]
     \centering